akshatshaw/LLM_txt_DETECTING/README.md

 CV score, but their leaderboard score is not as good as the CV, and I think that this is not due to the overfitting but it is due to the hidden test dataset which is a very different text compared to the train data; this is also the reason for the poor performance of the LSTMs.<br><br>
-• I think that the Host of the competition has degraded the quality of the AI-generated text in the hidden test set, i.e. it has more Linguistic similarity to Human written text.
-To tackle this problem, we need a dataset that has text sample generated by LLMs, which have more similarity to human style, thus by training on this data can improve the performance.<br><br>
+• I think that the host of the competition has degraded the quality of the AI-generated text in the hidden test set, i.e., it has more linguistic similarity to written human text.
+To tackle this problem, we need a dataset with text samples generated by LLMs, which are more similar to human style; thus, training on this data can improve performance.<br><br>

 ## Conclusion 🤔

-In Conclusion, I found that in this competition, due to the hidden data, simpler methods like Tf-Idf and Word2Vec tend to perform much better as compared to the LSTM-based models since much of the details of the writing style of Humans and AI are different in train and test datasets.
+In Conclusion, I found that in this competition, due to the hidden data, simpler methods like Tf-Idf and Word2Vec tend to perform much better as compared to the LSTM-based models since much of the details of the writing style of Humans and AI are different in train and test datasets.<br><br>

+Additionally, a few of the things that can be done to improve the score are as follows:-
+• I think the test data has been tailored to be more similar to the human style of writing, as discussed in the above sections, so training the models with data that is more similar to humans but is LLM generated can help improve performance.<br><br>
+• Also, there are more grammatical mistakes in human written text as compared to AI, but the test data seems to have more grammatical mistakes, which the Host has purposefully done.<br><br>
+• Using advanced techniques like BERT-pre trained can improve the score as it is well-trained.<br><br>
+• Various other models can be tried with better hyperparameters, which can slightly improve the score.<br><br>

 ## Extras 🙌